-In remote tuning, you issue SQL Tuning Advisor tasks on a standby database in order to tune individual SQL statements.
-The SQL statement being tuned must be created on the primary database.
-A private, secure standby-to-primary database link is used to write data to and read data from the primary database.
-The link is necessary because the standby database, which is read-only, cannot write the SQL tuning data locally.
+In remote tuning, the database on which you initiate a tuning task differs from the database in which the tuning process executes or in which results are stored.
+For example, a standby database can have its own workload of queries, some of which may require tuning.
+You can issue SQL Tuning Advisor statements on a standby database.
+A standby-to-primary database link enables DBMS_SQLTUNE to write data to and read data from the primary database.
+The link is necessary because the standby database, which is read-only, cannot write the SQL tuning data.